The Shipwrecked Hackathon by Hack Club

 // ...

-Looking back at it, it is quite brittle and difficult to debug, but I can thank my understanding of JavaScript fundamentals to framework-less code like this.
+Looking back at it, it is quite brittle and challenging to debug, but I can thank my understanding of JavaScript fundamentals for framework-less code like this.

 Reaching America

-As soon as I got the official go-ahead from the organisers, I booked a flight with British Airways ready to set off for Boston.
+As soon as I got the official go-ahead from the organisers, I booked a flight ready to set off for Boston.

-Coming alongside me was Oliver Kickl and Brooklyn Baylis (opens in a new tab) , two friends that also qualified for the event.
-They also put in the hours to earn tickets, and we all came over on the same plane.
+Coming alongside me were two friends who also qualified for the event.
+They had put in the hours to earn tickets, and we all came over together.

 The flight took a long eight hours, but after not too long we finally reached America.

 It didn’t take long until we began to set off towards Cathleen Stone Island.
-The ride was short, but a great opportunity to chat with the other people there, and take some photos.
-By the time we finally reached the island, we had decided on the structure of our teams already.
+The ride was short but a great opportunity to chat with the other people there and take some photos.
+By the time we finally reached the island, we had already decided on the structure of our teams.

 SymbolNotes

-In my team with Oliver and Daniel, we decided to create an online peer-to-peer messaging app.
+In my team, we decided to create an online peer-to-peer messaging app.
 Since I had prior experience with the PeerJS library, I suggested that we use that.

-As per hackathon tradition, the code we made was hacky and the graphics were rough, but we managed to create a working solution.
-We released the source code for SymbolNotes (opens in a new tab) onto GitHub so that others could examine and learn from it.
-We made it together over the course of a morning, and submitted it onto The Bay.
+As per hackathon tradition, the code we made was hacky, and the graphics were rough, but we managed to create a working solution.
+We released the source code for SymbolNotes onto GitHub so others could examine and learn from it.
+We made it together over the course of a morning and submitted it onto The Bay.

 Exploring The Island

-Alongside us were some Americans who knew the area much better than we did, and told plenty of stories about what it was like living in America.
-As somebody who’s only step foot outside Europe once prior, it was very refreshing to hear such different perspectives.
+Alongside us were some Americans who knew the area much better than we did and told plenty of stories about what it was like living in America.
+As somebody who’d only set foot outside Europe once before, it was very refreshing to hear such different perspectives.

 Connect Infinity

 Our next challenge was to design a creative game that could be played online.
-We decided to put a spin on the classic game Connect 4, and make it realtime.
-To prevent it from being over extremely quickly, the game only ends once the entire board is full.
-Every 4-in-a-row gives a point, most points wins.
+We decided to put a spin on the classic game Connect 4 and make it real-time.
+To prevent it from ending extremely quickly, the game only ends once the entire board is full.
+Every 4-in-a-row gives a point, most points win.

 Perlin Colours

 Our final task was to create a project that heavily featured a variety of colours.
-Daniel had the idea to create a Perlin noise generator that could create plenty of colourful gradients.
-We decided to name it Perlin Colours (opens in a new tab)
+One of our team had the idea to create a Perlin noise generator that could create plenty of colourful gradients.
+We decided to name it Perlin Colours .

 We ended up sleeping on the problem, but once we woke up, we were fully refreshed and fixed the final bugs with the implementation.
 It was very satisfying to have a proper end product.